Why are dentures necessary for elderly people?

 Do all dentures have to be removed daily?

-No, there are now, semi fixed and completely fixed options for replacement of missing teeth that are more comfortable and may not have to be removed daily.
-These are either clipped onusing attachments or fscrewed in with implants.
+No, there are now, semi-fixed and completely fixed options for the replacement of missing teeth that are more comfortable and may not have to be removed daily.
+These are either clipped on using attachments or screwed in with implants.

 They can be removable, Semi fixed, or completely fixed.

-A traditional approach for the replacement of missing teeth in elderly.
-These dentures usually don’t require non surgical interventions and can usually be made in a few sittings with us.
+A traditional approach for the replacement of missing teeth in the elderly.
+These dentures usually don’t require nonsurgical interventions and can usually be made in a few sittings with us.

 Cons: To be removed and cleaned daily, require more care from patients end, Fitting issues and adjustment requirements, Less comfortable, Some patients may not be very accepting of removable dentures

-Pros: better fit, more comfortable when compared to removable dentures, less chances of denture falling, comparatively less invasive than fully fixed dentures.
+Pros: better fit, more comfortable when compared to removable dentures, fewer chances of denture falling, comparatively less invasive than fully fixed dentures.